-- 1. Gain competency in the foundational areas of business. - 2.
+- Gain competency in the foundational areas of business.
+1. - 2.
 Understand the importance of ethics, values, morals, and social responsibility and relate them to the Christian worldview. - 3.
 Possess critical thinking, analytical, and problem-solving skills. - 4.
 Be able to work effectively in a global context. - 5.
-Develop professional and persuasive communication skills.
+Develop professional and persuasive communication skills. - 6 Demonstrate fundamental knowledge of business finance and accounting concepts. - 7 Analyze a company's financial performance.